Azure-Samples/azureai-assistant-tool/README.md

 ai dev shell
 ```

-For more information about Azure resources configuration inside Azure Portal and detailed information about required environment variables, see [resources] page.
+For more information about Azure resources and configuration inside Azure Portal and detailed information about required environment variables, see [resources] page.

 ### Step 6: Launch the application